 Progestins and progesterone can be given by mouth for 21 days a month.
 When these hormones are taken this way, they may not prevent pregnancy.
 Thus, if women do not wish to become pregnant, they must use another method of birth control.
 These hormones may also be given through an intrauterine device (IUD) or by injection every few months.
 The IUD and injection forms are effective as birth control.

-Other drugs that are occasionally used to treat abnormal uterine bleeding include danazol (a synthetic male hormone, or androgen) and gonadotropin-releasing hormone (GnRH) agonists (synthetic forms of a hormone produced by the body).
+Other drugs that are occasionally used to treat abnormal uterine bleeding include danazol (a synthetic male hormone, or androgen) and gonadotropin-releasing hormone (GnRH) agonists (synthetic forms of a hormone produced by the body, sometimes used to treat bleeding caused by fibroids).
 However, these drugs have significant side effects that limit their use to a few months.

 If women are trying to become pregnant and bleeding is not too heavy, they may be given clomiphene (a fertility drug) by mouth instead of hormones.
 It stimulates ovulation.